logo

 Thinkingthrust via Reddit

-Due to the aroma of the food being served, a swarm of crabs descended onto the garden party.
-Even though coconut crabs don't really have much of a liking for (living) humans, these individuals nevertheless had to be careful with their movements.
+Due to the aroma of the food being served, a swarm of crabs descended upon the garden party.
+Even though coconut crabs don't particularly like (living) humans, these individuals nevertheless had to be careful with their movements.

 Fleshy fruits are their primary source of food, but that doesn't mean they can't make a meal out of something else

 Thankfully, as their name implies, coconuts are their primary source of food.
 Thus, they rarely resort to using their fearsome claws on humans.
-Also, it's a little unnerving to see how easily they can crack open a coconut with only their claws.
+Also, it's a little unnerving to see how easily they can crack open a coconut with just their claws.

 On the other hand, these crabs aren't picky eaters and will munch on pretty much everything you throw at them.
-They have been caught on camera devouring birds, live pigs and even cannibalizing their own dead.
+They have been caught on camera devouring birds, live pigs, and even cannibalizing their own dead.
 When the time comes for the old shell to shed and be replaced, the crab will consume it.

 However, tearing open a coconut is a time-consuming process.
 In reality, it may take the crab many days to crack open the coconut.
 And this is where these creatures' second fascinating skill comes into play.

-Surprisingly still, they frequently use falling as a means of leaving the trees, and they are able to survive a fall of at least 4.5 m (15 ft) without injury.
+Surprisingly, they frequently use falling as a means of leaving the trees, and they are able to survive a fall of at least 4.5 m (15 ft) without injury.

 When confronted by a swarm of coconut crabs, this dog behaves similarly to the partygoers: calm and collected.